-This Hairy Bikers' easy chicken curry recipe is one of our favourite recipes that you'll want to make again and again.
+This Hairy Bikers' easy chicken curry recipe is one of our favourite recipes.
 Bursting full of flavour, this chicken curry is made with a homemade tarka masala sauce made with garlic, root ginger and green chillies.

 As you’re making this delicious Hairy Bikers’ chicken curry recipe from scratch, you can adjust the heat to your taste and make it as hot or as mild as you want it to be.
 Si and Dave’s simple recipe for chicken curry takes only 15 minutes to prepare and 40 minutes to cook, so you can have it on the table in under an hour.
 This simple chicken curry serves 6 people, so you the whole family can enjoy it and you can still keep leftovers for lunch the next day.
 Just keep it in an airtight container in the fridge and it will keep for a few days.
 This easy chicken curry recipe is the perfect takeaway alternative on a Friday or Saturday night – making it yourself means you know exactly what you’re eating so you can eat a healthier meal.
 Serve with naan bread or rice.
 This curry recipe is taken from Mums Know Best: The Hairy Bikers’ Family Cookbook.

 Watch how to make Hairy Bikers’ chicken curry

 - 1kg boneless chicken breasts, cut into big chunks

 - 1½ tsp ground black peppercorns and coriander seeds